muhabgadir/CS-196-Proj2/index.md

 ### 1.3 Image Straightening

 In order to straighten an image, one can utilize a derivative map to locate angles perpendicular to the axes.
 Therefore, once there is a count of perpendicular axes, we can deduce angles that maximize them.
-We must crop borders in order to process contents of the images when doing this, consequently.
+We must crop borders in order to process the contents of the images when doing this, consequently.

 ![bears](https://preview.redd.it/we1l1dn3efp51.jpg?width=3799&format=pjpg&auto=webp&s=c40cb9723a70f3d0d613f1032278000e272b3b2e)
 ![bears](https://preview.redd.it/p44wmbn3efp51.jpg?width=3896&format=pjpg&auto=webp&s=a4ed5782d1f68c46ddfc2ce13f79321c2371f49a)